without Internet Explorer,

 “…and if you try I’ll lean into the flames and die…”

 Like Jaguar, Torch were one of the more blasted of the pre-‘84 brigade, one who lit their namesake and bravely bull-rushed the invisible boundaries of the early ‘80s with metal that was noticeably heavier, faster, denser, and headbanged with less ‘70s outmoded keyboards and cheesy mustaches.
-Well, somebody had to, ‘cause not Krokus, Vardis, The Rods, either Fist, not one Killer, nor dozens upon dozens of others seemed too willing to lose the stupid rocks and pick up something heavy and made a’ metal to hack through the limp, lame, and lackluster to the next era regardless of how unclear and/or unfounded it seemed.
+Well, somebody had to, ‘cos not Krokus, Vardis, The Rods, either Fist, not one Killer, nor dozens upon dozens of others seemed too willing to lose the stupid rocks and pick up something heavy and made of metal to hack through the limp, lame, and lackluster to the next era regardless of how unclear and/or unfounded it seemed.

-Torch go about it more craftily than that, however, and rather than immediately breaking the storm open over your head with a seasoned rager, “Beyond”, the first to obligingly kneelift its way through the door here, is instead tempered by many natures, like a wolf wearing a stag’s rack of multi-colored hides – kinda subdued and spaciously-paced light browns and tans, heavier duty navy and cobalt blues and stone ground charcoal grays, and hot quick to the punch whites and double bass-beaten reds – acting more as an introduction to their scent of ranged songwriting and doubles as a middle-of-the-road show starter.
+Torch go about it more craftily than that, however, and rather than immediately breaking the storm open over your head with a seasoned rager, “Beyond”, the first to obligingly kneelift its way through the door here, is instead tempered by many natures, like a wolf wearing a stag’s rack of multi-colored hides – kinda subdued and spaciously-paced light browns and tans, heavier duty navy and cobalt blues and stone-ground charcoal grays, and hot quick-to-the-punch whites and double bass-beaten reds – acting more as an introduction to their scent of ranged songwriting and doubles as a middle-of-the-road show starter.
 Favoring “Beyond”’s rising redness is “Fire Raiser”, a continuous bolt of scarlet energy that elucidates the logo and bloody salivation bubbling on the album’s jacket.
 Alternatively, “Pain” is groomed with softer hands, touched with a power ballad’s grace of the psychological over the physical while dual solos side with the soothed, but as the end nears this serenity falls to restlessness and is bodily kicked awake by prompt two-footed drum work and solos that are now serrated.

 Along with the fire-raised title cut, side two’s “Mercenary” and “Retribution” are the meat n’ potato mashers almost guaranteeing Torch’s survival on the heavier-than-thou side of ’82’s tracks.
 “Mercenary”’s lean and fair-haired chug riles “Retribution” to life, a bloodshot monster that rebelliously whips out a tightly-wound, yet off-kilter main riff that bludgeons most structural rationale into furious paste.
 The song’s ground quakes under this, yet its tectonic plates are somehow made shatterproof by a violently spiraling, relentlessly battered, and unyieldingly intense percussive vortex unleashed by Steve Streaker.
 Breath is replenished when the creature stops to speak of its next rhythmic rampage, but even this is lacerated further by electrically-slicing solos from Chris Firscht and Claus Wild.
 A genuine power broker.